Get More Out Of Life. Get More Out of Music.

 - Stop asking for opinions and start proposing solutions.

 DO NOT counter with: “Well… what do you want”.
-Instead: make a decision and decide on the spot, immediate, propose solutions.
+Instead: make a decision and decide on the spot, immediately, propose solutions.

 A few lines that help: